at the dawn of a stroll, I’m meeting you...

 Lenin

-until 18 August
+until 18 August, Mon

-100 years after his death, his identity remains the subject of endless debate.
 Vladimir Ilyich Lenin is a man who changed not only Russia, but the whole world.
 He became a symbol of the Revolution and the entire Soviet era, the creator of the first workers 'and peasants' state in history.
 However, who was this person really?

-State Historical Museum (GIM)
+Historical Museum

-(1 Red Square)
+(1 Red Square) - GIM

 Africa in the Museum of Oriental Art

-until 20 July
+until 20 July, Sun

 The African continent is the cradle of many cultures that demonstrate unity in an infinite variety of manifestations.